isomerpages/moe-deyisec/_others/School General Information/School General Information.md

 |  IS | $1110  | $1250  | $1400  |
 | Miscellaneous Fees Rate:<br>• Standard miscellaneous fees:$10.00<br>• Second-Tier miscellaneous fees: $10.00<br><br>Singaporean students can use their Edusave Accounts to pay the 2nd-tier Miscellaneous Fee.
 Application Form is available in School General Office. |  |  |  |
 | | | |

+<u> Note:</u> Annual fee payable is spread over 12 months of the academic year.
+Students who join on or before 5th February will have to pay fees for January.
+Those who leave on or after 5th October will have to pay fees for November and December.

+1\.
+Join the GIRO scheme <br>
+For payment of fees using GIRO, please download the [GIRO Application Form](/files/giroform.pdf).
+GIRO deduction is on the 26 th of each month from February to December.
+School fees for the month of January will be deducted only in February.
+Hence for February, the deduction will be for both January and February fees.

+Please maintain sufficient funds in your bank account for GIRO deductions.
+If GIRO fails in one month, the balance will be carried forward to be deducted with the next month’s fees.
+The GIRO account will be suspended if it fails in the next month or have arrears exceeding 2 consecutive months’ fees.

+2\.
+Pay via AXS ◦AXS e-Station \[internet\] (eNETS / Mastercard / Masterpass / PayLah!)
+* AXS m-Station \[mobile app\] – by selecting "eServices", followed by "MOE" (eNETS / Mastercard / Masterpass / PayLah!)
+* At any AXS Stations by selecting "Education", followed by "MOE" (NETS).
+To locate the nearest AXS Station, please visit http://www.axs.com.sg/axsStation\_locations.php 3.Pay at their child's school (cash, cheque or cashier's order)Please write the student's name, NRIC number and school name on the reverse side of the cheque.